Subhadra-Mishra-iub/ghc-rsvp-tracker/DEPLOY.md

    - Source: `gh-pages` branch
    - Save

-Your app will be live at: `https://yourusername.github.io/your-repo-name/`
+Your website will be live at: `https://yourusername.github.io/your-repo-name/`

 ### Option 2: Manual Deployment